-Centre Against Violence is led by a board of management who contribute a diverse range of skills, experience, and interests for ensuring the efficient, effective and accountable governance of the Centre Against Violence.
+Centre Against Violence is led by a Board of Directors who contribute a diverse range of skills, experience, and interests for ensuring the efficient, effective and accountable governance of the Centre Against Violence.

 Centre Against Violence (CAV) was formerly known as Upper Murray Centre Against Sexual Assault (UMCASA) and was established in the early 1990s by a group of people from North East Victoria.